ballerina-platform/ballerina-lang/docs/bbe-guidelines/bbe-guidelines.md

 4. As a practice, use `ballerina/io` methods in main examples and `ballerina/log` methods in services examples.
 E.g., Do not use both `io:println` and `log:printInfo` in the same example.

-5. It is recommended to limit the maximum character count per line to 80 in .bal files.
-Otherwise, the lines get automatically wrapped in the [Ballerina website](https://ballerina.io/) reducing the readability as shown below.
+5. It is recommended to limit the maximum character count per line to 80 in `.bal` files.
+Otherwise, the lines get automatically wrapped in the [Ballerina By Example](https://ballerina.io/learn/by-example/) reducing the readability as shown below.

     Example;